societe-generale/code2pg/README.md

 Usage
 -----

 Please refer to the complete [generated documentation](https://github.com/societe-generale/code2pg/blob/master/doc/code2pg.pod) for more details.
-Here a few examples:
+Here are a few examples:

 - show the command line options of the tool:
 ```
 ./code2pg --help
 ```
-- get some help on a specific instruction in markdown format:
+- get some help on a specific instruction.
+The output is in markdown format:
 ```
 ./code2pg --help COMMIT
 ```